Sercan Sararer

-Sercan Sararer-Osuna ([sæɾdʒan saɾaɾæɾ], born 27 November 1989) is a professional footballer who plays as a winger.
-Born in Germany, he represented the Turkey national team.
+Sercan Sararer-Osuna ([sæɾdʒan saɾaɾæɾ], born 27 November 1989) is a professional footballer who plays as a winger for Hessen Kassel in Regionalliga Südwest.
+Born in Germany, he played for the Turkey national team.

 Club career

 Before joining the youth team of Greuther Fürth in 2000, he played at 1.
 FC Röthenbach.
 On 31 July 2011, he scored four goals in a DFB-Pokal game against amateur league team Eimsbütteler TV.

 After the end of his contract with Fürth on 1 July 2013, Sararer moved to VfB Stuttgart on a free transfer.
 On 1 February 2013, Sararer signed a contract until June 2017 with VfB Stuttgart.

 For the 2015–16 season he moved to Fortuna Düsseldorf.

 International career

 On 15 May 2012, he was called up to Turkey national team for the upcoming friendly matches.
 He debuted in Turkey national team at friendly match against Georgia and made an assist to Hamit Altıntop on 24 May 2012.
 Turkey won 3–1 the match.
 He also made assist to the first goal of Umut Bulut against Portugal at the friendly match on 2 June 2012.
 Turkey won the match 3–1.